 Conduct MFA on each matrix consisting of multiple types of ENCODE assays for a cell line, using five most important factors.
 Five factors usually contain the majority (>85%) of information in multiple scale datasets and thus being a default setting in the MFA package.

-Project each SNP corresponding a row of the matrix into a point of the five common factors identified across all groups.
-FactoMineR allows this mapping by generating the coordinator of the any row in the common factor space as a part of output.
+Project each SNP corresponding to a row of the matrix into a point of the five common factors identified across all groups.
+FactoMineR allows this mapping by generating the coordinator of any row in the common factor space as a part of output.

 Calculate the Euclidean distance between any pair of SNPs in the original matrix